tzoref/journal/journal.md

 # HOUR 3
 uploaded files to github by initializing a new depository and changing the name of the json file.

+# HOUR 4
+python practice (stanford course, assignment 2)

+# HOUR 5
+SQL:
+I cannot afford to purchase SQL the Hard Way, and probably would not want to in any case.
+I scored 76% on the quiz, W3Schools-- covering the material in the tutorial i did at the end of march.
+Clearly i need further review, but I don't think I'll get a good return on doing W3 over again.
+Repeating DHRI Session on Databases is proving worthwhile.
+I got up to https://github.com/DHRI-Curriculum/databases/blob/master/sections/9-importcsv.md "Import data into table"

+# HOUR 6
+SQL DHRI, up to https://github.com/DHRI-Curriculum/databases/blob/master/sections/11-querieschallenge.md (NOTE:  having done this in advance made it a lot less stressful to follow the SQL session, wed. night's class)

+APRIL 30
+# HOUR 1
+interacting with json Berakhot python practice